De-Dur/A-tower/README.md

 - Gradient-aware slab generator that interpolates twist angles, plan scale, and material colors per floor with multiple easing curves.
 - Dedicated control panel with sliders, numeric inputs, and color pickers for floors, story height, base radius, twist/scale ranges, and gradient palettes.
 - Preset manager with localStorage persistence so you can stash multiple tower studies and reload them instantly.
+- Export tab that captures the current massing as FBX or OBJ (with vertex colors) for downstream workflows.
 - Procedural core and plaza plane to ground the visualization plus orbit controls and stats overlay for navigation feedback.
 - Modular state management via Zustand and utility helpers so new parameters or animation ideas can be added quickly.